yonkov/nasio/README.md

 This section is for more advanced users who want to write custom css to override the default theme's styles.

 ## Further customisation
 If you want to customise Nasio beyond the included options, I strongly recommend that you do so via a [child theme](http://codex.wordpress.org/Child_Themes).
+Here is a [premade child theme](https://github.com/yonkov/nasio-child-theme) of the Nasio theme that you can use.

 # License
 This theme, like WordPress, is licensed under the GPL.